 Previously unknown information about church audits by the IRS was released for the first time.

 We identified a population of more than 263,000 churches and other religious organizations that IRS systems showed were not required to file tax-exempt annual information returns with the IRS.
 Of those, 39 (0.01 percent) organizations had 52 returns examined during FY 2019, which is about a one in 5,000 chance of examination.

 The EO managers and examiners we interviewed stated that they believe churches’ exemptions from filing annual information returns hinders detection of potential noncompliance.

 The IRS instead relies on other types of returns that churches and religious organizations must file, such as employment tax returns, to identify church noncompliance.

 The IRS may also identify church noncompliance through referrals.

 “Referrals” means that a disgruntled current or former church employee has turned in the church to the IRS.

 This week we will discuss more about what this audit report means for your church.

-Congressman Greg Steube (R-Fla.) made a speech in the House of Representatives the other day quoting the Bible.
+Congressman Greg Steube (R-Fla.) made a speech in the House of Representatives day quoting the Bible.

 Rep. Jerry Nadler (D-N.Y.) responded to the Bible this way, "What any religious tradition describes as God’s will is no concern of this Congress.”